offen/docker-volume-backup/README.md

 This image is heavily inspired by the `futurice/docker-volume-backup`.
 We decided to publish this image as a simpler and more lightweight alternative because of the following requirements:

 - The original image is based on `ubuntu`, making it very heavy.
 This version is roughly 1/3 in compressed size.
-- This image makes use of the MinIO client `mc` instead of the full blown AWS CLI for uploading backups.
+- The original image uses a shell script, when this is written in Go.
 - The original image proposed to handle backup rotation through AWS S3 lifecycle policies.
-This image adds the option to rotate old backups through the same script so this functionality can also be offered for non-AWS storage backends like MinIO.
+This image adds the option to rotate away old backups through the same command so this functionality can also be offered for non-AWS storage backends like MinIO.
+Local backups can also be pruned once they reach a certain age.
 - InfluxDB specific functionality was removed.
 - `arm64` and `arm/v7` architectures are supported.
 - Docker in Swarm mode is supported.